BabylonJSGuide/Generator/content/basics/animation/Combine.md

 Simply set up more animations and add to the BabylonJs object's animations array.

-For example adding a rotation animation to the [very simple slide animation](http://www.babylonjs-playground.com/#9WUJN#5) gives:
+For example adding a rotation animation to the [very simple slide animation](http://www.babylonjs-playground.com/#9WUJN#11) to get:

 ### Slide and Rotate